-Tahquamenon Falls State Park Professional Review and Guide
+Tahquamenon Falls State Park Professional Guide

 "Half a million visitors check in here each year, and for good reason.
 The Upper Falls drops 50 feet and drains more water than any other vertical drop east of the Missis- sippi other than Niagara Falls—up to 50,000 gallons per second in spring.
 The Lower Falls 4 miles downriver is a collection of smaller falls that pass around an island.
 With over 46,000 acres, this is also Michigan’s second largest state park.
 There are 3 main campgrounds besides the group area: Lower Falls with 188 mostly modern sites, Rivermouth with 72 more modern sites, and Riv- ermouth Pines with 36 rustic sites.
 The North Country National Scenic Trail passes through, and there is a privately owned microbrewery and restaurant right inside the park."